parttimenerd/temci/README.md

 First you have to install

 - numpy and scipy (python packages)
-- latex (most linux distros use texlive) if you want to output plots as pdfs
+- latex (most linux distros use texlive) only required if you want to output plots as pdfs

 If they aren't installed already.